Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

     history: [], // keeps the dice record.

     newDie: function (sides) {
-        var self = this; // self is now the addressee of newDie.
+        var self = this; // self is now the target of newDie.

         return function die() {
             var result = Math.floor(Math.random() * sides) + 1;
-            // by using self, we refer to newDie's addressee. self.history.push([new Date(), sides, result]);
+            // by using self, we refer to newDie's target. self.history.push([new Date(), sides, result]);
             return result;
         }